 The Discharger shall submit quarterly electronic data reports, which conform to the requirements of the California Code of Regulations, Title 23, Division 3, Chapter 30.
-The quarterly reports shall be submitted electronically over the internet to the Geotracker database system by the 1st day of the second month following the end of each calendar quarter by 1 February, 1 May, 1 August, and 1 November until such time as the Executive Officer determines that the reports are no longer necessary.
+The quarterly reports shall be submitted electronically over the internet to the Geotracker database system by the 1st day of the second month following the end of each calendar quarter, (by 1 February, 1 May, 1 August, and 1 November) until such time as the Executive Officer determines that the reports are no longer necessary.

-Hard copies of quarterly reports shall be submitted to the Regional Board by the 1st day of the second month following the end of each calendar quarter (i.e., by 1 February, 1 May, 1 August, and 1 November).
+Hard copies or electronic copies of quarterly reports shall be submitted to the Central Valley Water Board by the 1st day of the second month following the end of each calendar quarter (i.e., by 1 February, 1 May, 1 August, and 1 November).
 Each quarterly report shall include the following minimum information:

-- (a) a description and discussion of the groundwater sampling event and results, including trends in the concentrations of pollutants and groundwater elevations in the wells, how and when samples were collected, and whether the pollutant plume(s) is delineated; - (b) field logs that contain, at a minimum, water quality parameters measured before, during, and after purging, method of purging, depth of water, volume of water purged, etc.; - (c) groundwater contour maps for all groundwater zones, if applicable; - (d) pollutant concentration maps for all groundwater zones, if applicable;
+(a) a description and discussion of the groundwater sampling event and results, including trends in the concentrations of pollutants and groundwater elevations in the wells, how and when samples were collected, and whether the pollutant plume(s) is delineated;

-- (e) a table showing well construction details such as well number, groundwater zone being monitored, coordinates (longitude and latitude), ground surface elevation, reference elevation, elevation of screen, elevation of bentonite, elevation of filter pack, and elevation of well bottom; - (f) a table showing historical lateral and vertical (if applicable) flow directions and gradients; - (g) cumulative data tables containing the water quality analytical results and depth to groundwater; - (h) a copy of the laboratory analytical data report, which may be submitted in an electronic format; - (i) the status of any ongoing remediation, including an estimate of the cumulative mass of pollutant removed from the subsurface, system operating time, the effectiveness of the remediation system, and any field notes pertaining to the operation and maintenance of the system; and - (j) if applicable, the reasons for and duration of all interruptions in the operation of any remediation system, and actions planned or taken to correct and prevent interruptions.
+- (b) field logs that contain, at a minimum, water quality parameters measured before, during, and after purging, method of purging, depth of water, volume of water purged, etc.; - (c) groundwater contour maps for all groundwater zones, if applicable; - (d) pollutant concentration maps for all groundwater zones, if applicable; - (e) a table showing well construction details such as well number, groundwater zone being monitored, coordinates (longitude and latitude), ground surface elevation, reference elevation, elevation of screen, elevation of bentonite, elevation of filter pack, and elevation of well bottom; - (f) a table showing historical lateral and vertical (if applicable) flow directions and gradients; - (g) cumulative data tables containing the water quality analytical results and depth to groundwater; - (h) a copy of the laboratory analytical data report, which may be submitted in an electronic format; - (i) the status of any ongoing remediation, including an estimate of the cumulative mass of pollutant removed from the subsurface, system operating time, the effectiveness of the remediation system, and any field notes pertaining to the operation and maintenance of the system; and - (j) if applicable, the reasons for and duration of all interruptions in the operation of any remediation system, and actions planned or taken to correct and prevent interruptions.

-If requested, an Annual Report shall be submitted to the Regional Board by 1 February of each year.
-This report shall contain an evaluation of the effectiveness and progress of the investigation and remediation, and may be substituted for the fourth quarter (or second semi-annual) monitoring report.
-The Annual Report shall contain the following minimum information:
+A Semi-Annual Report shall be submitted electronically over the internet to the Geotracker database system and provided in hardcopy format to the Central Valley Water Board by 1 May and 1 November of each year.
+This report shall contain an evaluation of the effectiveness and progress of the investigation and remediation, and may be substituted for the first or third quarter monitoring report.
+The report may be incorporated with semi-annual reporting required by any additional Monitoring and Reporting Programs issued to the Discharger for this site.
+The Semi-Annual Report shall contain the following minimum information: